|Image: Small Business Elite|

 A negotiation position should be based on support by for the argument that a concept will experience a certain level of sales and the royalty should be based on a % of estimated end user volume sales, discounted for the investment that the developer and distributor must make to get it to market.

 The royalty should be outside of the distributor cost breakdown and the end user cost breakdown.
 It is simply a deductive factor the manufacturer will have to introduce into their profit equation after the costs have been tabulated.
 They should not view royalties as a cost factor; they should view them as a share of the profit on the total estimated sales.

 Chances of succeeding with a negotiation with a developer and/or distributor are increased by showing understand the prospective market for the product and drawing some comparisons between the product and other similar successful products.

 Naturally there will be some give and take with the other side about estimated costs to get the product to market.
 Be forthright in acknowledging their investment but also support a position with some research and comparative data on the product potential.

 Lastly, settle on a % of the end user sales volume based on an estimate to which is agreed with the other party and insures that the purchase agreement for royalties entitles the agreed upon % on all future sales.

-SCORE has a cooperative agreement with the SBA to assist prospective business owners in completing sound business plans, which can then be presented to a banker in applying for financial assistance.
+The SBA assists prospective business owners in completing sound business plans, which can then be presented to a banker in applying for financial assistance.